 College communications may allow for code to be embedded in certain pages.
 The digital staff will consider code embeds (of newsletter signups, forms, Infograms, search bars) on a case by case basis.
 Calendar embeds will not be considered.
 All events displayed on davidson.edu should be entered into the Public Calendar through EMS.

 Departments are prohibited from copying official college information to avoid posting conflicting or duplicate information on davidson.edu.
 Web pages or content found to be in violation will be removed.
 This includes:

 - Course listings (maintained by the Registrar’s Office)

-- Course descriptions other than those provide in the College Catalog
+- Course descriptions other than those provided in the College Catalog

 - Academic requirements listed in the College Catalog

 - College news stories or announcements published by College Communications.
 A separate CMS workflow and keyword taxonomy system allows for news stories to be automatically published to department homepages when relevant/related.